huginandmunin/aws-stepfunction-parallel-lambda/README.md

 If you get any permission errors on invoking lambda then review the policy for the IAM role for the state machine.
 In addition to X-ray permissions, it should have permissions to invoke each lambda, as shown in the file ```step-function-invoke-lambda-policy.json```.

-Let's try and execute the StepFunction!
+Time for the real test: let's try and execute the StepFunction!
 For the input you will need some json with a value for a GroupID and StreamID.
 You could use the test payload for the start-qc code:

 ```
 {